murugnn/Hacktoberfest_Disaster_Prep/CONTRIBUTING.md

 This is where you do the actual work.

 1.  **Create Your Notes File:** Navigate to the `notes/` directory and find the correct module folder (e.g., `Module-3/`).
 Create your new Markdown file there.
-2.  **Add and Verify Content:** Add your AI-generated notes to the file. **Crucially, review, edit, and verify the information for accuracy.**
+2.  **Add and Verify Content:** Add your AI-generated notes to the file.
+If the notes are web-based, provide appropriate citations with the notes. **Crucially, review, edit, and verify the information for accuracy.**
 3.  **Update the README:** Open the `README.md` file and add a new row to the "Our Awesome Contributors" table with your name and GitHub profile link.

 ### Step 5: Commit and Push Your Changes